sonic-net/SONiC/doc/voq/aggregate_voq_counters.md

 A new database `CHASSIS_COUNTERS_DB` will be introduced on `redis_chassis` instance of the SSI dedicated to aggregate statistics.

 Voq stats on FSI are already polled via flex counter for each asic by it's corresponding sync instance and updated in COUNTER_DB.
-Swss will be used to synchronise VOQ state between COUNTERS_DB of FSI(s) and CHASSIS_COUNTERS_DB on the SSI
+Swss will be used to synchronise VOQ stats between COUNTERS_DB of FSI(s) and CHASSIS_COUNTERS_DB on the SSI

 ### High-Level Design